devcronberg/jsa/README.md

 * includeVAT(amount, vat) [(1+vat) * amount]
 * excludeVAT(amount, vat) [amount / (1+vat)]

-You can choose two ways to solve the assignment - a simple and a more advanced:
+You can choose two ways to solve the problem - a simple and a more advanced:

 ### The simple

-Make sure index.html has a reference to `scripts/starter/024simplefunc.js` and create both functions and test them in the console.
+Make sure index.html has a reference to `scripts/starter/024simplefunc.js` and create both functions.
+You need to make sure that the amount is a number.
+If not throw an error "wrong argument".
+Test the functions in the console.

 ### The more advanced